gaborbernat/bernat-tech/content/posts/pep-517-518/index.md

 title = "Python packaging - Past, Present, Future"
 +++

-Have you ever wondered what happens exactly when you run pip install?
-This post will give you a detailed overview of the steps involved in the past, and how it all changes with the adoption of PEP-517 and PEP-518.
+Have you ever wondered what happens when you run pip install?
+This post gives a detailed overview of the steps involved in the past, and how it all changes with the adoption of PEP-517 and PEP-518.

 \[In my previous post\]({{< ref "pep-517-and-python-packaging" >}}) I've described how it's possible to install three types of content: source tree, source distribution, and wheels.
 Only the last two types are uploaded to PyPI, the central Python repository.
 However, one could get its hands on a source tree (by feeding, for example, a git protocol for pip).
-The advantage of wheels over the others is that it does not require any build operation to happen on the user machine; it's just downloading and extract.
+The advantage of wheels over the others is that it does not require any build operation to happen on the user machine; it's a download and extract.

 ## Building python packages

 Now independent of where the build happens (user or the developer machine), you still need to build the package (either the sdist or wheel).
 To do this, you need some builders in place.
-Historically, the need for third-party packages manifested itself early on.
-Following the principle that Python has batteries included in the year 2000 with Python 1.6, the [distutils](https://packaging.python.org/key_projects/#distutils) package was added to the Python standard library.
+The need for third-party packages manifested early on.
+Following the principle that Python has batteries included, in the year 2000 with Python 1.6, the [distutils](https://packaging.python.org/key_projects/#distutils) package was added to the Python standard library.
 It introduced the concept of the `setup.py` file containing the build logic and is triggered via `python setup.py cmd`.

 It allowed users to package code as libraries but did not have features such as declaration and automatic installation of dependencies.
-Furthermore, its improvement lifecycle was directly tied to the core interpreter release cycle.
+Its improvement lifecycle was tied to the core interpreter release cycle.
 In 2004 `setuptools` was created, built on top of `distutils`, and extended with other excellent features.
-It quickly became so prevalent that most python installations started to provide it together with the core interpreter itself.
+It became so prevalent that most python installations started to provide it together with the core interpreter itself.

 Back in those days, all packages were source distributions.
-Wheel distributions came along a lot later, in 2014.
-_distutils_ was created back when only a few highly proficient people did the packaging.
-It is very flexible and imperative; you write a python script to modify every step in the package generation process.
+Wheel distributions came along later, in 2014. _distutils_ was created when only a few proficient people did the packaging.
+It is flexible and imperative; you write a python script to modify every step in the package generation process.

 The downside of this, though, is that it's anything but easy to learn and understand.
 This started to become more and more an issue as Python grew in popularity and we had more and more users who were less proficient in the inner workings